 There is one permanent part time job in the Diocese of New Westminster, one full time Executive Director's position associated with the Anglican Church of Canada and one full time ministry position on the Jobs page.
 Click to download the new application form for priests applying to parishes.

-Please click the link to access a pdf copy of the March, 2014 TOPIC.
+Please click the link to access a pdf copy of the October 2014 Topic.
 Please click Topic Deadlines and Guidelines to download the 2014 information.
-Submission deadline for the May 2014 issue is March 28th.
+Submission deadline for the December 2014 issue is October 24th.
 Topic archives, 2013.
 Topic archives, 2012.
 Topic archives, 2011.
 Topic archives, 2010.

 Related Groups and Programs